 Three initiatives emerged from DIRN that would establish the ground rules for coalition building: knowledge management, policies, and programs.
 Ultimately, these basic building blocks would serve as the basis for a cognitive technology that could be adapted not only for community use, but also for the workplace.
 These initiatives were prompted by a survey of school administrators in the region and ongoing discussions among religious and civic leaders.
 They resulted in the development of 1) Structured coalition, 2) Religious literacy training, 2.)
 Policy guidelines, and 3.)
 Exposure programs.

 The organization of a multi-faith coalition requires planning and leadership if it is going to effectively model tolerance and be replicable and sustainable.
 One of the most challenging elements of creating this coalition was determining eligibility for membership.
 With no pre-existing coalition, membership requirements had to be outlined by an appointed executive committee.
 Determining our definition of what we would consider to be a legitimate religion was a challenge not to be underestimated.
-Individuals who wanted to join came not only from religious backgrounds but also from spiritual associations, pagan groups, and organizations that some members considered as cults.
+Individuals who wanted to join came not only from religious backgrounds but also from spiritual associations, wiccan groups, and organizations that some members considered as cults.

 To make the by-laws uniform and acceptable to the executive committee, membership was given to religious organizations rather than individuals with an emphasis on including diverse ethnic, national, and racial cultural groups.
 Further, religious groups were required to have a standing facility, designate an official representative educated in its religious and cultural traditions, and be registered with the federal government as a not-for-profit organization.
 The by-laws were written down in the DIRN newsletter which was computer generated but produced in a hand-out format.
 These requirements didn’t rule out exceptions made by common consent, but they did provide a recorded road map for moving forward.
 This ensured that membership would not be a constant source of conflict and also enable DIRN to register with the government as a not-for-profit organization.